Building a PC: Most Expensive Computer Parts?

 If you’re building a computer from scratch, here’s every piece that you need:

-How Expensive Are the Computer Parts?
+How Much Are the Most Expensive Computer Parts?
 (10 Parts)

 For the most part, I’m going to be listing them in descending order of price, so the first one you see is the most expensive.